richmondu/FT900/IoT/ft90x_iot_brtcloud/README.md

 # Action Items

-1. Support Docker containerization
-2. Support Kubernetes scalability
+1. Use Ionic front-end framework for cross-platform mobile, web, and desktop apps
+2. Add message counter for free-tier subscription
 3. Add manager/admin page in Web client (see all users and devices registered by each user)
 4. Add logging for debugging/troubleshooting
-5. Fix access key timeout issue
+5. Handle refreshing Cognito access key while user is still online
+6. Support Kubernetes orchestration